Video Game / De Cap Attack

 - Ascended Extra: Head.
 In the game he was merely an optional item for Chuck (with no indication of being an actual character), while the comic turns him into a comedic foil of sorts.

 - Daddy's Little Villain: The Thin Controller - Max D. Cap's daughter - qualifies as this.
-She's smitten with Prof. Stein, who doesn't reciprocate due to...well, she's a demon.
+She's smitten with Prof. Stein, who doesn't reciprocate due to how...well, she's a demon.

 - Dem Bones: Head, the talking skull.

-- Expy: Max D. Cap is basically Satan, albeit quite genial in nature.
+- Expy: Max D. Cap is basically Satan, albeit quite genial in nature- and always accompanied by his accountant, who encourages him to be more stereotypically evil.
 Professor Stein should be obvious.

 - Fifth Ranger: Kevin of the TPC (that's Transylvanian Pest Control).
 He only ever appears to tackle the dreaded pumpkin menace.